Altiplano Adventure

 Day 12 - Atacama Salt Flats

-Exploring the area surrounding San Pedro, we head first to the deep blue lakes of Minique and Miscanti and the pretty whitewashed village of Toconao with its traditional church.
+Exploring the area surrounding San Pedro, we head first to the deep blue lakes of Miniques and Miscanti and the pretty whitewashed village of Toconao with its traditional church.
 From here we continue to Chaxa Lagoon in the Salar de Atacama, often frequented by flamingos.
 Overnight La Casa de Don Tomas or similar.
 (BL)

 Atacama Desert